semrush/intergalactic/website/docs/data-display/radar-chart/radar-chart.md

 Don’t use too many variables or the chart risks becoming confusing.

-Consider using other chart type – e.g. Bar chart.
+Consider using other chart type – for example, bar chart.

 ![](static/variable-number-yes-no.png)